What is swelling?

 Widespread swelling occurs over a large area of the body.
-According to the National Institutes of Health, this is usually a sign of serious illness.
-(NIH) It is often due to fluid retention or an allergic reaction.
+This is usually a sign of serious illness.
+It’s often due to fluid retention or an allergic reaction.

 - kidney failure

-- other organ failure
+- heart failure

-- anaphylaxis (severe allergic reaction)
+- anaphylaxis (a severe allergic reaction)

-- venomous insect bite
+- a venomous insect bite

 Inside of your body, swelling is often the result of organ inflammation, fluid retention, or flatulence.
 This can occur in people with chronic diseases such as irritable bowel syndrome, Crohn’s disease, and cancer.

-Your blood and urine will be tested to determine if a disease is causing the swelling.
+They can also show if you’re retaining fluid or have an impacted colon.
+And your blood and urine will be tested to determine if a disease is causing the swelling.

 Your treatment will depend on the cause of the swelling.
 If a tumor or abscess is causing the swelling, you may need surgery to remove it.

-If the growth cannot be surgically removed because of its size or location, your doctor may order an aggressive treatment, such as chemotherapy or radiation, to shrink it.
+If the growth can’t be surgically removed because of its size or location, your doctor may order an aggressive treatment, such as chemotherapy or radiation, to shrink it.

 Topical steroid medication may also be useful in easing skin inflammation.
-Consult with your doctor if these medications are not helping, since he or she may be able prescribe a stronger antihistamine.
+Consult with your doctor if these medications don’t help.
+They may be able to prescribe a stronger antihistamine.